Staenberg Camping Chavurah

 For more information about participating in the Staenberg Teen chavurah, please contact elisa@songleaderbootcamp.com

-Day School Student chavurah
+Day School Chavurah

 In 2018, SLBC launched the SLBC Day School Chavurah for day school students in grades six through eight.
 Over the last two years, Jewish day schools from St. Louis, Milwaukee, Rochester, and Greensboro joined together to explore the roles and leadership skills necessary for students to effectively lead tefilah (prayer) and shira (song), as well as a variety of programs in day school settings.
 Teacher and student participants from each city also had the opportunity to bond with each other and share best practices.
 The chavurah was a tremendous success and will expand at SLBC this year.